ardaku/daku/spec/portals.md

 # Portals

-Portals allow Daku applications to interface with the OS.
+Portals allow Daku applications to interface with the hardware and environment / OS.
 The environment is not required to grant access to all portals requested by the application, and may either stop the application or mock out a fake implementation to protect the user's privacy.

 Implementations of portals should strive to be "as mathematical" as possible, meaning that there's no fancy engineering abstractions - just sending and